What is Gratuity? Meaning, Eligibility & Calculation in India

 Minimum Employee Strength

-Companies with at least 10 employees on any single day within the past 12 months are obligated to provide gratuity to their employees.
-Even if the workforce size drops below 10, the organization must still calculate and disburse gratuity.
+All companies that have a minimum strength of 10 employees on any single day in the last 12 months must provide gratuity to their employees.
+Even if the number of employees drops below 10, the company is required to pay gratuity.

 Conditions for Payment